 Individuals who are subject to church tax may apply in writing for this tax to be withheld as a surcharge to the withholding tax.
-In such case, the withholding tax rate is reduced by 25% of the church tax due on the savings income.
 Individuals subject to church tax but declining to apply have to include their savings income in their tax return and will then be assessed to church tax.
+For German credit institutions an electronic information system as regards church withholding tax will presumably be introduced as of 2014, with the effect that a written application for church withholding tax is no longer necessary.
+Accordingly, the obligation to include savings income in the tax return for church tax purposes will no longer apply.